chibielora/module8_SDLC/README.md

 ## How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

+I learned that UML diagrams are a great way to plan for my features in a way that is organized and functional.
+The project management introduction that the course provided me is invaluable for my future career.
+I was already accustomed to user stories, but I did not have written test cases in place before.
+Even though I could not see the usability of the "test" and "fail" cases in course's scope (there was not much deliverable code, so there wasn't much to test at all), I will definitely consider using in a real-life setting.

 ## What does it mean to be a good team member in software development?